papasoc010115/instantreader/instantreader-webapp/resources/js/Components/modals/README.md

 > Make sure that the components that do not get behind the modals' backgrounds are modified to have a z-value of 1.
 > Example: `z-inndex: 1;` or `z-index: 1 !important;` if the former does not work.

+## Note

+> Some modals may have specific props specifically designed for them.
+This guide only talks about the general use of the modal components.

 ## Example

 ```